Mark Clouse: Food industry (1996–2024)

 Clouse joined the marketing department of Kraft Foods in 1996.
 He was president of Kraft Foods Greater China from 2006 to 2008.
 He was managing director of Kraft Foods Brazil from 2008 to 2010.
 He was appointed senior vice president of the Biscuits Global Category in 2010 and promoted to president of Kraft's Snacks and Confectionery division the following year.
 Kraft Foods split into two companies, an international snack food company and a North American grocery company, Mondelez International, with Clouse named its executive vice president.
 He was appointed to Chief Growth Officer in July 2014.
 In January 2016, he was promoted to Chief Commercial Officer, with oversight of the execution of the company's commercial growth plan globally.
 Clouse was hired as CEO of Pinnacle Foods in May 2016.
 He steered the company to being acquired by Conagra in October 2018 for billion and stepped down after Pinnacle ceased being publicly traded.
 In January 2019, Clouse was appointed as president and CEO of Campbell's.

 Washington Commanders (2025–present)

 Clouse announced his retirement from Campbell's in December 2024 to be president of the Washington Commanders, an American football team belonging to the National Football League (NFL).
 His term began in February 2025, with him managing the franchise's business operations.

 Personal life

 Clouse met his wife Kathy McLeod, a former teacher, while stationed at Fort Irwin in Barstow, California; the couple married in 1995 and have two sons.
 He joined the board of directors of Brown-Forman in November 2022.
-As Commanders president, Clouse spoke at an event hosted by Lawrence Di Rita at The Economic Club of Washington, D.C. in May 2025.
+In May 2025, Clouse spoke at an event hosted by Lawrence Di Rita at The Economic Club of Washington, D.C..